yeonsu-jung/letter-boilerplate/text.md

 ## Advantages of experimental optimization and control

 - In this research, an entire sampling process of parameters will be performed "experimentally".
-A network of sensors that consists of force, torque, position, and other sensors will monitor the control system and environment information to feed machine learning algorithms.
+A network of sensors that consists of force, torque, position, and other sensors will monitor the control system and environment to produce a set of parameters and to feed machine learning algorithms.
 - There is a vast amount of previous works on optimal searches for both flying and swimming.
 However, optimal searches in previous results have mainly resorted to computation due to their ease of automation.
 Still, they often require a simplistic model for the complex flow physics to ensure convergence in a reasonable time frame[@Martin2018].
 - Experimental optimization has the advantage that the complex flow physics are reserved, and that sampling processes are faster.
 But the drawbacks are inevitable mechanical constraints and challenges in experiment automation.
 Despite the drawbacks, it has been shown that flow optimization and control for fluid dynamic systems using machine learning algorithms can be applied in experimental settings[@Strom2017,@Martin2018,@Ramananarivo2019].